ghost-goblin/CySA/part3.md

    + A **Black Hole** is a means of mitigating a DoS or intrsuin attacks by silently dropping traffic

 - Web application firewall (WAF)
+  + Prevent web-based exploits and vulnerbilities like SQL injection, XML injection, and XSS attacks

 - Proxy
 - Intrusion detection system (IDS)/ Intrusion prevention system (IPS)
 ## Impact analysis